vemonet/omop-cdm-owl/README.md

 A documentation website is built and published at **[vemonet.github.io/omop-cdm-owl](https://vemonet.github.io/omop-cdm-owl)**

 This project reuse and modify the script published in this publication: https://hal.science/hal-03479322/document.
-The original script can be found [here](https://bitbucket.org/jibalamy/owlready2/src/master/pymedtermino2/omop_cdm/import_omop_cdm.py)
+The original script can be found [here](https://bitbucket.org/jibalamy/owlready2/src/master/pymedtermino2/omop_cdm/import_omop_cdm.py).
+Special thanks to Jean-Baptiste Lamy who developed the original script.

 The script to build the ontology has been modified to add:

 * Labels for classes and properties
 * Change the ontology URI to https://w3id.org/omop/ontology/
-* Ontology metadata (license, label, description, preferred prefix and namespace)
+* Add metadata to the `owl:Ontology` (license, label, description, preferred prefix and namespace)

 ♻️ The documentation website hosted at [vemonet.github.io/omop-cdm-owl](https://vemonet.github.io/omop-cdm-owl) is automatically updated by a GitHub Action at every change to the ontology file.